 People who aren’t immersed in the cycling world are often surprised by how expensive bikes can be.
 It’s common for high-end bikes to cost several thousand dollars, with some super-bikes exceeding the $10,000 mark.
-These days, there are plenty of people out there riding a bike that costs more than the car they drive.
+These days, there are plenty of people out there riding bikes that cost more than the car they drive.
 As bike prices continue to creep higher, so too does the cost of depreciation.
 Consumers have to expect their new bikes to lose significant value the moment they ride it.

 Here are five common traits we’ve noticed in bikes that hold their value.
 This information can help inform your next purchase and could help you avoid the gut-wrenching effects of depreciation.

 Yeti and Santa Cruz beat out many larger brands, which may be surprising since both companies sell primarily mountain bikes.
 But they consistently make bikes that are high quality, desirable, and perhaps most importantly, backed by a strong brand image.
 Their reputation is unparalleled, leading to intense customer loyalty.

 Specialized also manages to stand apart from its rivals thanks to its plethora of high-end bike options.
 These bikes have great success in pro races, building a solid reputation that makes Specialized a go-to brand for many serious and aspiring riders.

 Niche bikes are cool.
-Some of the most amazing bikes that come through our shop are tailored for a unique type of riding.
-While this sort of specificity is easy to appreciate, for the majority of consumers it’s hard to justify owning.
+Some of the most amazing bikes that come through our shop are tailored for a unique style of riding.
+While this sort of specificity is easy to appreciate, for the majority of consumers it’s hard to justify spending money on when there are more versatile options.